govau/design-system-starter/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------

-## Licence
+## License

 Copyright (c) Commonwealth of Australia.
-With the exception of the Commonwealth Coat of Arms and where otherwise noted, this work is licensed under the [MIT licence](https://raw.githubusercontent.com/govau/uikit-starter/master/LICENSE).
+With the exception of the Commonwealth Coat of Arms and where otherwise noted, this work is licensed under the [MIT license](https://raw.githubusercontent.com/govau/uikit-starter/master/LICENSE).

 **[⬆ back to top](#contents)**